matethurzo/liferay-neo4j-driver/README.md

 * Clone this repository and call ```mvn clean install```
 * Alternatively download the pre-built JAR file from this repository's target directory

+Once you have the JAR file you can reference it as a compile time dependency.
+You can drop it to the OSGi container and the driver will be available for other bundles to use.

 # Compatibility

 * Java 1.8